bheal521/blog/content/2014-03-08-github-pages-and-pelican-for-blogging.md

 Tags: github pages, pelican, git, blogging
 Slug: github-pages-and-pelican-for-blogging
 Author: Ben Healy
+Summary: Blogging with Pelican and Python, HELLO WORLD.
+Not much to see here.

 Hello, world.
 This website is brought to you using a combination of GitHub Pages and Pelican, a Python-based static site generator.
 Not so long ago I built a website from scratch with the intention of gaining some web-development skills.
 I read up on HTML, CSS and JavaScript and even dove into some fairly simple D3.js to try